rebelsky/sams-assorted-musings-reflections/grant-gale.md

 [5] Gordon Moore also gave a speech that afternoon.
-The only thing I can remember from the speech is Moore saying "If Grinnell had just held on to the Intel stock that it bought at Intel's founding, it's endowment would be even larger."
+The only thing I can remember from the speech is Moore saying "If Grinnell had just held on to the Intel stock that it bought at Intel's founding, its endowment would be even larger."
 But Moore did not account for our need to take money from the endowment every year to pay the bills.